Click on a name to skip to an individual bio:

 She earned a BA in English from Cal Poly, San Luis Obispo and a MA in Ethnic Studies from San Francisco State University.

-Janine Saunders is Program Manager at ETR Associates, a behavioral health non-profit providing science-based programs and services.
-She supports a variety of school health research and evaluation projects in San Francisco Unified and Oakland Unified school districts.
+Janine Saunders is Director of Learning and Evaluation for the California Endowment.
+In this role, she helps lead the evaluation department activites to ensure that stakeholders understand the impact of the foundation's work to improve community health.
+Dr. Saunders' work in evaluation spans more than a decade, most recently as Program Manager at ETR Associates, a behavioral health non-profit providing science-based programs and services.
 Previously, Dr. Saunders was a Project Director at the California School-Based Health Alliance - the statewide non-profit organization dedicated to promoting the health and academic success of children and youth by advancing quality health care services in schools.
-Dr. Saunders is responsible for working with school-based health centers (SBHCs) around the state to increase school integration and maximize the SBHCs impact on student health and learning.
-Her work experience includes serving as the School Health & Safety Manager for the Alameda County Office of Education, the Prevention Coordinator for the Oakland Unified School District, and as a Program Manager for the California Healthy Kids and After School Resource Centers.
+Other work experience includes serving as the School Health & Safety Manager for the Alameda County Office of Education, the Prevention Coordinator for the Oakland Unified School District, and as a Program Manager for the California Healthy Kids and After School Resource Centers.
 Her research interests include disadvantaged student populations, school health and full service community schools.

 Dr. Saunders earned her Bachelor of Science in Psychobiology from UCLA and a Master of Public Health from the University of California, Berkeley.
 She received her doctorate for her dissertation titled Educational Experiences of Incarcerated Youth: Doing School While Doing Time.